 Llapingachos are generally served with a fried egg, sliced avocado, chorizo (sausage), and a tomato/onion salad.

 Llapingachos origin is from Tunguraghua province, where a lot of natives live.

 The name comes from the Quechua word “llapin,” which means “smashed.”
 If you ever come to this region, don’t miss the llapingachos.

-It is a creamy, thick potato soup served with toasted corn, and in some parts of Ecuador, even popcorn that you can sprinkle in the stew.
+It is a creamy, thick potato soup served with toasted corn and, in some parts of Ecuador, even with popcorn that you can sprinkle in the stew.

 Locro de papa is a basic dish that all local people eat at least twice a week.

 The best part of this dish is the added cheese slices that melt into the creaminess of the potato stew.